May invites sharing and extending ideas

 28- Hamburger Day

-30- Water a flower Day
+30- Water A Flower Day

 ~Story Moments: Read aloud books that highlight family, school, or spring themes